MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/about.md

 ## Why Node?

 JavaScript generally works the same in the browser and in Node on the server.

+You can use Node to write a backend application, or to build your frontend application, or you might do a mix where you have a Node server and also use Node to make your frontend.
+You could also leave out Node completely - write your frontend in HTML, CSS and JS and write your backend in Python, PHP or Java.

-But if you use pure browser JavaScript, you miss out on the tooling that exists for other languages (like Java, Ruby or Python) around managing dependencies, quality control and deploying.
+If you use pure browser-based JavaScript, you miss out on things that other languages (like Java, PHP, Ruby or Python) could do from early on.

+- Tooling around things like:
+    - Managing dependencies (stored in disk rather than in memory in the browser).
+    - Code quality control.
+    - Deployment, optimization and conversion between languages or to older versions of JS.
+- Running a script as local file.
+- Create a GUI.
+- Do logic which is obscured from the user, so can include more expensive API calls, requests to a database, use of secret credentials, caching a respose to use.

-Plus there are many tasks covered in the next section which are difficult, impractical or impossible using _only_ the browser.
+There are many tasks covered in the next section which are difficult, impractical or impossible using _only_ the browser.
 Using Node means you can run these tasks locally or in the cloud, at speed, without a browser running (or even installed).

-And you have access to write to files on disk or a local database, which is impractical using the browser alone - since for security reasons a browser cannot read or write files on your machine unless you explicitly save or upload a file.
+And with Node, you get access to write to files on disk or a local database, which is impractical using the browser alone - since for security reasons a browser cannot read or write files on your machine unless you explicitly save or upload a file.

 ## What is Node good for?